My theme shows up slow, is that bad?

 How is this different from the data on the Shopify Performance site?

 The primary difference is the source of the data.
-The Aggregated Theme Performance data page uses internal, non-public data collected by Shopify.
+Their page, Aggregated Theme Performance data, uses internal, non-public data collected by Shopify.
 This site uses the publicly-accessible Chrome User Experience Report (CrUX) data.

 Another difference is that more recently, they began limiting the data to only the 3 most recent versions of a theme.
-That data is not available in CrUX or HTTPArchive.
+Here, I am including all versions that are on live websites as well as providing you a chart of the distribution of versions for your theme.

 This site also provides additional metrics like TTFB, FCP, number of origins, and estimated market share (at the time of writing this FAQ).